LarsHLunde/RuTorrent-Installer-Buster/README.md

-# RuTorrent-Installer v1.3.1
+# RuTorrent-Installer Buster v1.3.1 (WIP)

 ## Description
-This is a RuTorrent installer for debian based linux systems.
+This is a RuTorrent installer for debian buster linux systems.
-My original goal for the project was to make a RuTorrent installer for the Raspberry Pi 3 running Raspbian-jessie-lite but found quickly that it worked on many different Debian based systems.
+My original goal for the project was to make a RuTorrent installer for the Raspberry Pi 3 running Raspbian-jessie-lite, this fork is for debian and raspbian buster.

-It downloads and compiles XML-RPC, LibTorrent and rTorrent, or downloads them from the repo if rTorrent is 0.9.6, and runs on apache2 web server.
+Due to a bug with the buster repo version of libcurl4, where if you add more than 2000-3000 torrents to rtorrent, rtorrent will segfault and die.

+This version adds the testing repo to debian as the non-default, and gets the libcurl4 version from there isntead of from buster.

 ## Systems
 ### Working and tested
-* Ubuntu 16.04 64-bit
-* Ubuntu 16.04 32-bit
-* Debian Jessie 64-bit
-* Debian Jessie 32-bit
-* Debian Stretch 64-bit
-* Debian Stretch 32-bit
-* Devuan Jessie 64-bit
-* Devuan Jessie 32-bit
-* Devuan ASCII 64-bit
-* Devuan ASCII 32-bit
-* Raspbian Jessie
-* Raspbian Stretch
-* Armbian Xenial
-* Armbian Jessie
+* None
-* Armbian Stretch
+* Also none

-## Not working (yet)
-* Ubuntu 14.04 64-bit
-* Ubuntu 14.04 32-bit

 ## Dependecies
 This script installer is made in Lua,